Chocolat Suchard: Mergers

 In 1970, Suchard merged with Tobler to become Interfood.
 In 1982, Interfood was acquired by Klaus Johann Jacobs, and became part of the company Jacobs Suchard.
 In 1987, the Suchard company acquired 66% of the shares of the Côte d'Or chocolate company.
 In 1990, Philip Morris, also based in Neuchâtel, announced that they would buy Jacobs Suchard.
 In 1993, Philip Morris combined Kraft General Foods Europe and Jacobs Suchard AG, renaming it Kraft Jacobs Suchard.
+Chocolat Suchard was then merged with another Philip Morris purchase, Terry's of York later in 1993 to form the Terry's Suchard subsidiary.
 It spun off its chocolate and confectionery brands as Mondelez International as of 2012.
 The Suchard factory in the Serrières Valley is no longer used for production.
 Mondelez moved production to the Toblerone factory in Bern in the 1990s.
 In 2015, Mondelez opened a new production line for Milka and Suchard chocolates at its plant in Bludenz, Austria.

+Chocolat Suchard brand was sold by Mondelez, along with Terry's and five factories, to investment company Eurazeo, which formed the French confectioner Carambar & Co in 2016.